 This deposit type consists of Zn-Pb-Cu massive sulfide minerals hosted in marine felsic to intermediate volcanic, pyroclastic, and bedded volcanic and sedimentary rock.
 The deposit consists typically of massive stratiform and stockwork parts.
 The massive stratiform part is typically oval-shaped in a plan view, and is underlain by a stockwork part.
 The stockwork part is typically funnel-shaped, usually occurs in silicified rhyolite, and is interpreted as a feeder zone for hydrothermal fluid.
-From stratigraphic bottom to top, the deposit is characterized by the following zones: (1) siliceous stockwork ore (pyritechalcopyrite-quartz); (2) yellow ore (stratiform pyritechalcopyrite); (3) black ore (stratiform sphalerite-galena-chalcopyrite-pyrite-barite); (4) barite ore; and (5) thin beds of ferruginous chert.
+From stratigraphic bottom to top, the deposit is characterized by the following zones: (1) siliceous stockwork ore (pyrite-chalcopyrite-quartz); (2) yellow ore (stratiform pyrite-chalcopyrite); (3) black ore (stratiform sphalerite-galena-chalcopyrite-pyrite-barite); (4) barite ore; and (5) thin beds of ferruginous chert.
 Lenticular or irregular masses of gypsum and (or) anhydrite may also occur.

-Main deposit minerals are pyrite, sphalerite, galena, and chalcopyrite, and lesser tennantite, tetrahedrite, bornite, electrum, stromeyerite, argentite, native silver, and enargite.
+The main deposit minerals are pyrite, sphalerite, galena, and chalcopyrite, and lesser tennantite, tetrahedrite, bornite, electrum, stromeyerite, argentite, native silver, and enargite.
 Other minerals are barite, gypsum, anhydrite, calcite, dolomite, quartz, chlorite, and sericite.
 The stratigraphic footwall and locally the stratigraphic hanging wall are hydrothermally altered.
 Sericite, montmorillonite, and Mg-chlorite alteration envelops stratiform deposits.
 Associated with the stockwork is quartz, sericite, and Mg chlorite alteration.

-Kuroko type deposits occur in the Hokuroku area, northeast Japan and formed in middle Miocene during back-arc rifting.
+Kuroko type deposits occur in the Hokuroku area, northeast Japan and formed in the middle Miocene during back-arc rifting.
 The depositional environment consists of discharge of solutions from high temperature submarine hydrothermal systems onto, or near the sea floor along continental-margin or island arcs or back-arc basins.
 Discharge sites are fracture-controlled.
-An examples of the deposit type is at Khotoidokh, Russia.
+Examples of the deposit type are at Khotoidokh and Korbalihinskoye (fig. 25), Russia.